 - The typical APR for Avant loans is between 9.95 and 35.99%.

-- They gear loans toward individuals that have poor credit, a minimum credit score of 580 and make at least $20,000 per year in gross income.
+- They gear loans toward individuals that have poor credit (similar to RISE), a minimum credit score of 580 and make at least $20,000 per year in gross income.

 - The average range of credit is between 600 and 700.